gerelef/dotfiles/README.md

 - To install my compatibility layers for gaming, I use `update-compat-layers`, which is a utility located under `scripts/utils/`

-### View dotfiles
+### View dotfiles (dry run, non-destructive)
-If you just want to see what'll be softlinked if you were to actually run it:
 ```bash
 python3 ~/dotfiles/scripts/utils/pstow.py --source ~/dotfiles status
 ```

-### Run dotfiles
+### Run dotfiles (destructive)
-*Warning!
-This is a DESTRUCTIVE command, and it WILL overwrite files!*
+**Warning!
+This is a DESTRUCTIVE command, and it WILL overwrite files!**

-To automatically install the appropriate files and have a complete system, as the author intended, execute the following:
+To automatically install the appropriate files and have a complete system setup, execute the following:
 ```bash
 python3 ~/dotfiles/scripts/utils/pstow.py --source ~/dotfiles --target ~ --force --overwrite-others
 ```
-You should now have a completely set-up system.